frederic-perez/AmE-dictionary/data/dictionary.md

 __crosbar__ _n_ _soccer_
 __cross (oneself)__ :es: santiguarse
 __cross someone's mind__ _It never crossed my mind._
+__cross that bridge later__ _idiom_ To deal with a problem, issue, or situation at another point in time.
+It is recommended especially when the issue is not problematic at the moment.
 __cross that bridge when one comes to it__ _idiom_ :two: To delay dealing with a problem until it happens.
 __cross word__ _No one heard her say a cross word about anyone else._
 __cross your eyes__ _There's kid stuff that makes adults kind of cross their eyes._